As we take more photos of reef fish we'll be adding them to the families that

 examples of fish from the families below.

-Also on this page are some examples of how marine animal live together for
+Also on this page are some examples of how marine animals live together for

 mutual benefit.
 See Animal Buddies, below.